ergoplatform/ergo-dex/docs/dex-blog-post.md

 Doc page:	https://aslesarenko.github.io/ergo-tool/api/org/ergoplatform/appkit/ergotool/dex/CreateSellOrderCmd.html
 ```

-Here is an example of using `dex:SellOrder` to
+Here is an example of using `dex:SellOrder` to submit the order to the blockchain.

 ## Buy Tokens